fossasia/open-event-server/docs/installation/docker.md

 git clone https://github.com/fossasia/open-event-server.git && cd open-event-server
 ```

-* craete env file using the following command
+* create env file using the following command

 ```sh
   cp .env.example .env
 ```
-   Add  SECRET_KEY in the env file to run properly in production mode .
-To generate a good secret value run python -c 'import secrets;print(secrets.token_hex())'

 * In the same terminal window, run `docker-compose build` to build open-event-server's docker image.
 This process can take some time.

-* After build is done, run `docker-compose up` to start the server.
+* After build is done, run `docker-compose up -d` to start the server.

 * That's it.
 Go to `localhost:8080` on the web browser and Open Event Orga Server will be live.